Does Local News Stay Local?: Online Content Shifts in Sinclair-Acquired Stations: Introduction

 \begin{enumerate} \item How does overall news differ after purchase? \item How does coverage of politicized topics differ after purchase? \end{enumerate}

 While a small amount of prior work has compared broadcasts in Sinclair-owned and non-Sinclair stations \citep{martin2019local,hedding2019sinclair} or news station websites \citep{blankenship2021corporate}, Americans are increasingly viewing digital local news, rather than obtaining it through broadcast television or radio \cite{pew_local_news_attitude}.
 Thus, we focus on a novel data source: news station YouTube channels, allowing us to uniquely examine the content that news stations choose to highlight on social media and if it reflects trends in broadcast data.

-Our dataset contains data from multiple stations over a wide spread of years.
+Our dataset contains data from eight stations over sixteen years of publishing videos.
 This construction allows us to examine differences in coverage within the same station before and after acquisition as well as between the larger group of Sinclair-affiliated and non-affiliated stations at any particular point in time.
-We further include two national news outlets, enabling direct comparisons of Sinclair-owned local new and national news.
+We further include two national news outlets (Fox News and CNN), enabling direct comparisons of Sinclair-owned local news and national news.

 We use a combination of corpus analysis methods to examine overall shifts in content and target politicized topics, including comparisons of word choice \cite{Monroe_Colaresi_Quinn_2017}, topic modeling with covariates \citep{roberts2013structural,roberts2019stm}, and word embeddings analyses \cite{mikolov2013efficient,garg2018word}.
-We further conduct a controlled pairwise comparison between two Sinclair-purchased stations and two non-purchased stations to isolate the effect of purchase.
-We find compelling evidence that news channels move from covering mostly local topics to national topics, and coverage of politicized topics increases after purchase by Sinclair Broadcast Group.
+We find compelling evidence that after purchase, news channels move from covering mostly local topics to politicized national topics.
 Overall our work offers insight into the content changes associated with Sinclair purchases, thus contributing understanding of how the purchases may influence viewers and highlighting the urgent decline of community-focused news.